KubeOps/gitlab-chart/doc/registry/README.md

 #### httpSecret

 Field `httpSecret` is a string that correlates to the `http.secret` value of [registry][].
-This value will be automatically populated with a random string of 128 alpha-numeric characters encoded to base64, if not provided.
+This value will be automatically populated with a random string of 128 alpha-numeric characters encoded to base64.

-It is important that this field is configured as part of the chart so that all replicas in the cluster share this secret.
+You should only need to supply this value when using a load balancer across multiple clusters.
 See the following note from the [Registry configuration documents][docker-distribution-config-docs]:

 > If you are building a cluster of registries behind a load balancer, you MUST ensure the secret is the same for all registries.